Parking on Campus

 The primary purpose of the Saint Xavier University parking and vehicle regulations is to provide clear and consistent procedures and enforcement guidelines in order to maintain pedestrian safety and orderly vehicular movement and parking on campus.
 All regulations are in effect and enforced throughout the calendar year.
 The University reserves the right to amend the regulations as may be deemed necessary.
 During special events, certain areas may be designated as reserved parking zones.
 The responsibility of finding a legal parking space is the sole responsibility of the vehicle operator.
 Inability to find a convenient parking space is not an excuse for violating University parking regulations.

-There are 1,776 parking spaces available for student, faculty, staff and visitor use at the Chicago campus.
-There are 1,592 parking spaces located on the Chicago campus.
-There are also 316 spaces at the Orland Park campus.
+There are approximately 1,700 parking spaces available for student, faculty, staff and visitor use at the Chicago campus.

 - Visual Arts Center parking lot

 The University also operates a weekend shuttle, Friday through Sunday, which transports students to the CTA Orange Line train at Midway Airport.
 The shuttle also makes transports to several off-campus stops and to local businesses.
 For information concerning shuttle routes and schedules, please see our Shuttle Bus Schedule.

 A map detailing the locations of all University parking lots, shuttle stops and emergency telephone locations within each lot is enclosed.